kyrczak/clustering-algorithms-analysis/README.md

-# clustering_project
+# clustering-algorithms-analysis
-Clustering project is a an artifical inteligence project with a goal of implementing and analyzing three major data clustering algorithms.
+Clustering Algorithms Analysis is a an artifical inteligence project with a goal of implementing and analyzing three major data clustering algorithms.

 The algorithms used in the project are:
 - DB Scan